Home Buyers’ Plan (HBP)

 Who qualifies as a first-time home buyer in Canada?

-To qualify as a first-time home buyer, neither you nor your current spouse or common-law partner has owned a home in the four-year period leading up to the withdrawal.
+To qualify as a first-time home buyer, neither you nor your current spouse or common-law partner can have owned a home in the four-year period leading up to the withdrawal.
 However, you don’t have to meet this requirement if you have a disability or if you’re making a withdrawal under the HBP for a relative with a disability.
-See the Canada Revenue Agency’s rules: Persons with disabilities.
+See the Canada Revenue Agency (CRA)’s persons with disabilities guidelines for more information.

-• you must live in the home, as your primary residence within one year of acquiring it and
+• You must live in the home as your primary residence within one year of owning it.

-• neither you or your spouse or common-law partner purchased the home more than 30 days before the withdrawal.
+• Neither you nor your spouse nor common-law partner can buy the home more than 30 days before the withdrawal.

-For a complete list of requirements, please consult with a qualified tax advisor.
+For a complete list of requirements, please consult the Government of Canada’s guidelines on the HBP.

-Yes, you must repay withdrawals made under the HBP within a 15-year period; otherwise, taxes will apply.
+You must repay withdrawals made under the HBP within a 15-year period, otherwise, taxes will apply.
 You don’t have to pay income taxes on the money you take out of your RRSP if you make HBP repayments within the specified timeframe.
 You can make repayments to any of your RRSPs, a Pooled Registered Pension Plan (PRPP) or a Specified Pension Plan (SPP) within that 15-year period.

-What other options do you have for buying a house?
+What other options do you have when buying a home?

 If you’ve saved money in a tax-free savings account (TFSA), you can choose to use that money towards your new home instead of withdrawing from your RRSP under the HBP.
-Or, you can use your TFSA in combination with your HBP withdrawals to buy or build a home.
-However, it’s important to note that HBP withdrawals can’t be combined with withdrawals from the Tax-free First Home Savings Account (FHSA).
-Connect with an advisor to find out which option is right for you.
+Or you can use your TFSA in combination with your HBP withdrawals to buy or build a home.

 Need help saving for a house or opening an RRSP?